Germany orders Daimler to recall 238,000 diesel vehicles

 Diesels have been under heavy scrutiny since US authorities caught Volkswagen using illegal engine control software that turned off diesel emission controls in everyday driving.

-Subsequent investigations showed that other automakers had exploited European regulatory loopholes to limit the conditions under which emission controls work.
+Subsequent investigations showed that other carmakers had exploited European regulatory loopholes that allowed emissions controls to be relaxed at certain temperatures to avoid engine damage.

+Daimler said in a statement only that it “confirmed the recall” and added that “open legal questions will be clarified in appeal proceedings”.

+The company had earlier said that it contested the legal basis for the finding that the Vito’s engine controls were disallowed.

 - Press Association